Scarring or cicatricial alopecia is an umbrella term for a group of hair disorders that cause permanent destruction of hair follicles.

 Scarring alopecia doesn’t preserve the hair follicle or the stem cells in it.
 Therefore, the hair loss resulting from it is permanent and irreversible.

-Keep in mind that hair follicle neogenesis (regeneration) is not something that happens in adults (although woundinduced hair neogenesis has been noted to occur).
-You cannot expect new hair follicles to grow after they’ve been destroyed.
+Keep in mind that hair follicle neogenesis (regeneration) is not something that happens in adults (although wound–induced hair neogenesis has been noted to occur).
+Therefore, you cannot expect new hair follicles to grow after they’ve been destroyed.

 Unfortunately, there’s no cure for scarring alopecia.
 However, while it can’t be reversed, there are treatments that can help control it.